Prince Henry, Duke of Gloucester: Childhood and education

-Prince Henry thus became the first son of a British monarch to attend school.
+Henry thus became the first son of a British monarch to attend school.
 After three days at St Peter's Court in Broadstairs as a day boy, Hansell, noticing he liked it, asked the King to send him as a boarder, to which he agreed.

 Henry spent three years at St Peter's Court.
 Academically, he was not very bright, although he did show a particular aptitude in mathematics.
 Henry's sole interest became sports, particularly cricket and football.
 "All you write about is your everlasting football of which I am heartily sick", wrote his mother, answering a fully detailed letter from Henry about a match.

 In September 1913, Henry started at Eton College.
 During the First World War, Crown Prince Leopold of Belgium, later Leopold III, was a member of his house (Mr Lubbock's).
 His studies did not improve, but his nerves and disposition did.
 He made friends through his enthusiasm for sports, and his masters were very pleased with him, noting in his report that he was "thoroughly willing, cheerful, modest & obedient".
 To his father, these values were the most important, having no time or interest in what he called "intellectuals".

 By the time he went up to Trinity College, Cambridge in 1919 with his brother Albert, Henry had outgrown all his brothers, both in height and size, and enjoyed very good health.
 Their stay at Cambridge lasted just one year and was very uneventful for both of them, as they were not allowed to live in college with the other undergraduates, due to their father's fear of their mixing with undesirable company.

 Military career

-Unlike his brothers, Prince Henry joined the Army rather than the Royal Navy.
+Unlike his brothers, Henry joined the Army rather than the Royal Navy.
 He attended the Royal Military College, Sandhurst, in 1919, and was commissioned a second lieutenant in the King's Royal Rifle Corps on 16 July 1919.
 On 16 July 1921 he was promoted to lieutenant in the 10th Royal Hussars, with whom he continued to serve.
 Though he desired to serve in more active roles as a soldier, his position as a senior member of the royal family effectively ruled out any such options.
 He retained an interest in sport and The Cricketer reported in August 1921 that the touring Philadelphians had had the honour of being presented to Prince Henry at The Oval.

-Prince Henry was promoted to captain on 11 May 1927, and was appointed a personal aide-de-camp to his father on 2 August 1929.
+Henry was promoted to captain on 11 May 1927, and was appointed a personal aide-de-camp to his father on 2 August 1929.
 On 3 March 1931, he was appointed a staff captain and was seconded for service with the 2nd Cavalry Brigade.
 He was brevetted to major on 2 August 1934, and upon his father's Silver Jubilee the following May, was appointed Colonel-in-Chief of the Gloucestershire Regiment.
 On 6 July 1935, he was promoted to the substantive rank of major, his final rank as an actively serving officer.
 On 23 June 1936, he was appointed a personal aide-de-camp to his eldest brother, Edward VIII.